Western Syria clashes: Early March offensive

 On 4 March, two members of Internal Security Forces were kidnapped by pro-Assad gunmen in Latakia, who were later found dead.

 Later during the day, pro-Assad gunmen attacked a patrol of Internal Security Forces near Al-Azhari roundabout in Latakia, where the two sides traded heavy gunfire.

+On the same day, members of Mohsen al-Haymed's group had engaged with gunmen, reportedly part of a group led by Ahmad al-Labbad, in the city of Sanamayn, Daraa after leaving a funeral.
+Three members of al-Haymed's group died as a result of the attack, while one member and a child were injured.
+General Security Services arrived to restore order, but al-Haymed's group opened fire, wounding one officer, which led to clashes taking place between al-Haymed's group and security forces.

 A wave of unrest struck the Western Syria coast (especially the villages of Beit Ana and Dalia in Latakia Province) on 6 March led by Alawites and Ba'athist insurgents.
 In Latakia, they killed 15 Syrian security personnel.
 In response to the uprising, the Syrian caretaker government sent reinforcements to the Western Syrian coast from Idlib, Hama, and Homs.
 The unrest started with Alawite figures in Tartus calling for protests against the new Syrian government, led by the Supreme Alawite Islamic Council.
 Sunnis in Jableh reacted by demanding the local police offices give them weapons to arm themselves.
 A curfew was also imposed on Homs.
 A public security force was also ambushed on the Banias-Jableh road and suffered casualties.

 The pro-Assad insurgent group Coastal Shield Brigade was involved in the fighting.
 The Military Council for the Liberation of Syria was formed just prior to the uprising, and was also significantly involved in combat.
 Latakia's province director stated that an Assadist militant group affiliated with the Ba'athist military commander Suhayl al-Hasan and the newly-formed pro-Assad group Military Council for the Liberation of Syria conducted an attack in the city.
 Clashes in the village resulted in one security force member killed and two wounded.
 On 6 March 16 members of Military Operations Command were killed in Jableh.